forward/capify-ec2/readme.md

 * :aws_options_tag

   Use this option to change which EC2 instance tag Capify-EC2 uses to determine instance options.
 Defaults to 'Options' if ommited.

+* :load_balanced

+  When ':load_balanced' is set to 'true', Capify-EC2 uses pre and post-deploy hooks to deregister the instance from an associated Elastic Load Balancer, perform the actual deploy, then finally reregister with the ELB and validated the instance health.
+  Note: This options only applies to deployments made to an individual instance, using the command 'cap INSTANCE_NAME_HERE deploy' - it doesn't apply to roles.

 ##### AWS Credentials